alex-ten/HFSP/content/materials/index.md

 layout: default
 title: Materials
 ---

-<a href='#1'></a>
+{% include toc.html %}

 ## 1. Monster Task

 ### 1.1.
 Task setup
 The general idea for this task is that there are 4 different monster families with a set of monsters contained in each.
 These monsters vary along different dimensions.
-For example, there is a family of monsters where each has a different height, or different widths – or both, as in [Figure 1](f-1).
+For example, there is a family of monsters where each has a different height, or different widths – or both, as in [Figure 1](#f-1){: .animated}.

 {% include caption.html
     obj='figure'